"Reacquaint yourself with the Reformation so that you might point out and name some things for your congregation along the way."

 The Reformation matters because it is more than high-drama church history.
 Even though indulgences are no longer indulged, even though we no longer suffer anxiety-induced ulcers from a fear of hell, even though we have embraced forgiveness, redemption, and love as a gift, the Reformation still matters.

 There is no better time to get reacquainted with the movement!
-This Sunday inaugurates a year of anticipation and celebration of the 500th anniversary of the Reformation, when on October 31st, 1517, Martin Luther infuriated his church with ink, paper, and faithful and fiery rhetoric.
+This year will see the celebration of the 500th anniversary of the Reformation, when on October 31st, 1517, Martin Luther infuriated his church with ink, paper, and faithful and fiery rhetoric.

-In the upcoming year, let the 500 years of the Reformation take root.
-As you weave your way through the church year ahead, remember that the trees have names.
+Let the 500 years of the Reformation take root.
+As you weave your way through the church year, remember that the trees have names.
 Reacquaint yourself with the Reformation so that you might point out and name some things for your congregation along the way.
 Remember, knowledge yields regard.

-• Order a copy of Reformation 500 Sourcebook from Augsburg Fortress (2016).
+• Consult the Reformation 500 Sourcebook from Augsburg Fortress (2016).
 The sourcebook contains a variety of worship planning tools, ideas for educational events, music festivals and ways to connect with Christians around the world.

 • Visit www.elca500.org to learn more about the Reformation, the Evangelical Lutheran Church in America, and for events and resources from a wide spectrum of sources.